Top 5 Facebook Performance Metrics that Actually Matter

 More followers = More Engagement = More Visibility

-Facebook favours posts that show good engagement.
+Facebook favors posts that show good engagement.
 The more engaging followers you have (assuming your Page content is good at getting people to comment and like it), the better your posts will perform and will be granted those precious impressions by the mighty algorithms.

 Building your Facebook fan base is important, and luckily - it’s easy to track and measure.

 Page likes on its own can be somewhat of a vanity metric.
 So what helps get real value out of it?
-It’s your follower growth rate, as well as number of Unlikes.
+It’s your follower growth rate, as well as the number of Unlikes.

 Yes, negative feedback is as important as positive.
-When you check the number of unlikes day by day, it’s not that hard to pinpoint content that might have upset people enough to press that unlike button.
+When you check the number of unlikes day by day, it’s not that hard to pinpoint content that might have upset people enough to press that, unlike button.

 Where to find your Facebook likes?

 Go to Facebook Page Insights, and head straight for the Likes tab.